tslocke/hobocookbook/manual/to-do.markdown

  - Multi-model forms

- - Automatic named scopes

  - Miscellaneous model extensions

  - The Rapid tag library

- - Rich types

  - Users and authentication

  - Subsites

- - Migration generator

-Wow - that's a lot to do!
-Have I forgotten anything? (post on hobousers if I have)
+Have I forgotten anything? (post on [hobousers](http://groups.google.com/group/hobousers/) if I have)